taintedzodiac/relaymyhome/README.md

 * Each address in the cycle will now connect for 90 seconds in order to provide more time for the additional data to be sent for all six potential streetpasses.
 This additional time is more than offset by checking far fewer addresses (see next three points below).
 * Running the script in standard mode ( **./relaymyhome** ) will now only hit the five main Nintendo World addresses.
 You should be able to run this mode 2-3 times before you run out of streetpasses.
 This mode also provides the opportunity to get any "special" Miis that are generally only available via these addresses.
 * Running the script in full mode ( **./relaymyhome full** ) will now connect to five random addresses (down from 20), taking a total of 7.5 minutes.
 This provides 30 potential streetpasses, and should fill your 10 slots reliably.
 * **New mode**: Running the script in quick mode ( **./relaymyhome quick** ) will connect to two random addresses, taking a total of three (3) minutes.
-This should quickyl fill your 10 streetpasses (out of the 12 potential ones), but will sometimes return fewer than 10.
+This should quickly fill your 10 streetpasses, but will sometimes return fewer than 10.

 What It Does
 ============